twaslowski/telegram-mood-tracker/README.md

 ![Build](https://github.com/twaslowski/telegram-mood-tracker/actions/workflows/build.yml/badge.svg)
 ![Coverage](./test/coverage.svg)

+# Archival Notice

+As of October 2024, I'm archiving this repository.
+It turns out that Python is simply not well-suited to deal with the degree of complexity that I would have liked to achieve to implement all of the features I imagined.

+Several bad architectural choices in the beginning are limiting what I can do with this project, so I will be doing a complete rewrite in Java.
+I will keep running the public bot from this Docker image until I achieve feature parity with the rewritten code.
+You can find the new project [here](https://github.com/twaslowski/spring-boot-mood-tracker).

 # About

 This is a Telegram-based Mood Tracker bot.
 It allows users to record their mood states and other health-related